khyathibalusu/Traffic-Collisions-in-Los-Angeles/README.md

 - Time Series
     - Average number of accidents per hour plotted as time series (x= hour of the day, y= avg numb accidents) (Hannah)
     - Do the timings of accidents vary depending on day of the week?
-- Demonstrate skills with GroupBy and/or Pivot Table
+- Demonstrate skills with GroupBy and/or Pivot Table (Hannah - groupby)
 - Reporting date same as incident date?
 Check to make sure.
 YES THEY ARE ALL THE SAME!!!
 (Hannah)
 - District which reported the most?
+(Hannah)
-- Is there a relationship between time and locaion?
+- Is there a relationship between time and location?
 - More accidents in particular areas, given particular time?
 - Which location has most accidents?
 (Rachel)
 - At what time do most accidents occur?